The Easy Way to Get and Use Retailer Data

 • Impossible to integrate: Reports are suitable for decision-making but cannot be integrated into business applications to support and automate processes.

-Three Technologies to Fix the Challenges
+Three technologies to fix the challenges

 Many brand owners have developed or purchased bot technology to simulate human interaction with retailer portals and automate the data extraction/report generation process.
 This broadly addresses the first challenge.

-Applications like e2open Demand Signal Management and its Retail Adaptor can address both the first and second challenges.
+Applications like e2open Demand Signal Management and its Retail Adaptor can address the first and second challenges.
 It helps brands acquire retailers’ data automatically and harmonize that data with feeds from their entire retail network, aggregate it, augment it, and use it for analytical insights.
 Brands can perform their analyses directly in e2open Demand Signal Management and benefit from the thousands of predefined KPIs, reports, and dashboards synchronized across retailers.

-The third challenge and requirement—enabling automated integration of demand insights into the business applications supporting planning, product development, category management and other functional processes—needs a different type of connectivity.
+The third challenge and requirement—enabling automated integration of demand insights into the business applications supporting planning, product development, category management, and other functional processes—needs a different type of connectivity.
 This is typically provided via application programming interfaces (APIs).

-For awhile, retailers such as Kroger, Costco, and Walgreens have offered collaborative data gateways for their suppliers.
+For a while, retailers such as Kroger, Costco, and Walgreens have offered collaborative data gateways for their suppliers.

 Last year, Walmart announced the launch of a new commercial offering, Walmart Luminate, a data platform providing brand owners with a shared view of shopper behavior, customer perception insights based on primary research, and trends in online, in-store, and mobile performance.
 The fee-based platform also exposes a set of Channel Performance APIs that enable brand owners to take Walmart data directly into their analytics tools and applications to make better decisions, streamline processes, and increase data security.